Makssadilov2702/MitoSheet/README.md

 4. **Data Merging and Concatenation**
    - Concatenated `SalesTarget` and `survey` dataframes.
    - Attempted a merge between `SalesTarget` and `survey` on `Order Date`, filtering for unmatched entries.

-5. **Automated EDA (via MitoSheet)**
-   - Used `mitosheet` for interactive exploration and transformations, though the initial import failed due to a missing module.

-## 🔍 Observations
-- The script includes repetitive imports and operations (e.g., loading `SalesTarget.csv` three times).
-- The `mitosheet` dependency installation succeeded, but the module import failed, likely due to a kernel restart or environment issue.
-- The analysis focuses on health metrics (stress, sleep, blood pressure) and sales/survey data, but the two datasets are not directly integrated.

-## Suggested Next Steps
-- Resolve the `mitosheet` import issue to leverage its interactive features.
-- Combine health and sales data (if related) for deeper insights.
-- Add visualizations (e.g., using `matplotlib` or `seaborn`) to explore trends in stress levels or sales performance.